ameliabedelia/fi_fsu/content/post/2024-12-13_retreat_2024/index.md

 We also discussed several science-adjacent topics, including where to find funding and the basics of grant writing, time management and working efficiently, and building a personal brand as a scientist.
 We also brought back a favorite from last year and drew graphical abstracts based on another lab members' presentations (top picture above).

 But it wasn't all work!
-We also got to explore that area, including the venue's tree house.
+We also got to explore the area, which is a UNESCO World Heritage site, through hiking and climbing into the venue's tree house.

 ![treehouse](2024_retreat_treehouse.jpg)